-For women who are trying to gracefully transition into later stages of life, the sheer number of diet options are dizzying — and not all of them are good for your health.
+For females who are trying to gracefully transition into the later stages of life, the sheer number of diet options is dizzying — and not all of them are good for your health.

-Many women over 50 are looking for diets to support heart or brain function, help control menopause symptoms, or boost their overall health.
+If you’re over 50, you might be looking for a diet that supports heart or brain function, helps control menopause symptoms, or boosts your overall health.

 The diets in this article were chosen based on the following criteria:

-The Mediterranean diet is consistently rated as one of the healthiest eating patterns for almost anyone, including women over 50.
+The Mediterranean diet is consistently rated as one of the healthiest eating patterns for almost anyone, including females over 50.

-Although the Mediterranean diet is predominantly plant-based, it also includes moderate amounts of fish and dairy, as well as small quantities of eggs, poultry, and red meat.
+Although it’s predominantly plant-based, it also includes moderate amounts of fish and dairy, as well as small quantities of eggs, poultry, and red meat.

-The Mediterranean diet outshines many other popular diets because of its flexibility.
+This diet also outshines many other popular diets because of its flexibility.
 No foods or food groups are off-limits — even treats and red wine are allowed sparingly.

-If you’re interested in trying it, check out “The 30-Minute Mediterranean Diet Cookbook” by Serena Ball, RD, and Deanna Segrave-Daly, RD.
+If you’re interested in trying it, read our guide, Mediterranean Diet 101: A Meal Plan and Beginner’s Guide, and check out “The 30-Minute Mediterranean Diet Cookbook” by Serena Ball, RD, and Deanna Segrave-Daly, RD.

-What’s more, rates of high blood pressure — a major risk factor for heart disease — increase significantly after the onset of menopause (5).
+What’s more, rates of high blood pressure — a major risk factor for heart disease — increase significantly after the onset of menopause.

 It’s characterized by its low sodium content and emphasis on foods rich in calcium, potassium, and magnesium, which are known to help reduce blood pressure.

-Limiting salty, ultra-processed foods in favor of nutrient-dense, whole foods offers additional benefits, such as reduced cholesterol and improved blood sugar control (
+The diet also limits salty, ultra-processed foods in favor of nutrient-dense, whole foods that offer additional benefits, such as reduced cholesterol and improved blood sugar control.

-To get started, check out “DASH Diet for Two” by Rosanne Rust, MS, RDN, LDN.
+To get started, read The Complete Beginner’s Guide to the DASH Diet and check out “DASH Diet for Two” by Rosanne Rust, MS, RDN, LDN.

-The Flexitarian diet is a great option for anyone interested in boosting their intake of fiber and plant protein who also recognizes the nutritional value of animal products and wants to eat them as needed.
+It’s a good diet option for anyone interested in boosting their intake of fiber and plant protein but also recognizes the nutritional value of animal products, wanting to eat them as needed.

-Compared with such strict diets, the Flexitarian diet provides more iron and omega-3s from foods like red meat and fish.
-It also tends to be higher in calcium — an important nutrient for preserving bone health in postmenopausal women (
+Compared with the vegetarian or vegan diets, the flexitarian diet provides more iron and omega-3s from foods like red meat and fish.
+It also tends to be higher in calcium — an important nutrient for preserving bone health in postmenopausal females.

-Early research suggests that this eating pattern offers additional benefits for body weight, heart health, and diabetes prevention (
+The eating pattern also offers additional benefits for body weight, heart health, and diabetes prevention.

-To try it yourself, check out the Flexitarian cookbook “Mostly Plants” by Tracy, Dana, Lori, and Corky Pollan.
+To try it yourself, read The Flexitarian Diet: A Detailed Beginner’s Guide and check out the Flexitarian cookbook “Mostly Plants” by Tracy, Dana, Lori, and Corky Pollan.

-Age and sex are primary risk factors for dementia, the prevalence of which is significantly greater in women than men.
-In fact, roughly two-thirds of people with Alzheimer’s disease — the most common form of dementia — are women (
+Age and sex are primary risk factors for dementia, the prevalence of which is significantly greater in females than males.
+In fact, roughly

 It emphasizes foods like whole grains, berries, leafy greens, beans, olive oil, and fatty fish.
 Fried foods, red meat, butter, cheese, and sweets are discouraged.

-To get started, check out “The MIND Diet Plan and Cookbook” by Julie Andrews, MS, RDN, CD.
+To get started, read The MIND Diet: A Detailed Guide for Beginners and check out “The MIND Diet Plan and Cookbook” by Julie Andrews, MS, RDN, CD.

 If you’ve tried countless fad diets and are ready to ditch the dieting cycle for good, intuitive eating may be the perfect fit.

-Intuitive eating is an anti-diet program designed to reform your diet mentality and build a positive relationship with your body and the foods you eat.
-It was created by dietitians who claim that chronic dieting causes physical and psychological harm.
+Intuitive eating is an anti-diet program designed to reform your diet mentality and build a positive relationship with your body and food.
+According to a recent

-No foods are banned, and no rules regulate portion sizes or meal timing.
-Instead, the goal is to help you relearn how to listen to your body’s natural hunger and fullness cues so that you no longer depend on a particular diet to nourish yourself mentally or physically.
+In this diet, no foods are banned, and no rules regulate portion sizes or meal timing.
+Instead, the goal is to help you relearn how to listen to your body’s natural hunger and fullness.

-If you’re interested in this approach, you can check out the official guidebook “Intuitive Eating” by Evelyn Tribole, MS, RDN, and Elyse Resch, MS, RDN.
+If you’re interested in this approach, read The Rise of the Non-Diet: What to Know About Intuitive Eating and check out the official guidebook “Intuitive Eating” by Evelyn Tribole, MS, RDN, and Elyse Resch, MS, RDN.

 If your primary goal is to reduce your blood pressure, opt for the DASH diet.
 If you want to focus on self-care and a healthy relationship with food, try intuitive eating.
 If you’re simply aiming for a healthier, more balanced diet, the Mediterranean or Flexitarian diets may be best.

-Remember that you don’t need to make drastic changes to your diet.
+Remember, also, that you don’t have to make drastic changes to your diet.
 Small, incremental steps may still provide significant health benefits, even if you’re not following your chosen eating pattern perfectly.

 Before making any major changes to your diet or adding any supplements to your routine, consult your healthcare provider to ensure it aligns with your needs.